instar-robotics/alexandria/README.md

 * There are not an absolute good strategy, depends on the different algorithms.

-* The **Filter Matrix** allow devellopers to write algorithims without manage the connectivity problems.
+* The **Filter Matrix** allow devellopers to write algorithms without manage the connectivity problems.
 * Example :

 ```javascript